Fortunately, Medicare covers treatment of foot/feet problems whenever medically necessary.

 Since diabetes is a sickness that can result in problems within the feet, Medicare will cover a couple of additional podiatry services for diabetes patients.
 Diabetes is known to cause poor blood flow, nerve harm, and neuropathy.

 Medicare Part B may cover things, such as restorative shoes, insoles and a foot test every six months to prevent further problems.

 Corrective shoes and insoles are offered under Part B if certain prerequisites are met.
 The inclusive prerequisites are as per the following:

 Your specialist has confirmed diabetes and you are being treated for it.
 Your doctor must also document that you have one of the following accompanying issue: a deformed foot, history of calluses or ulcers, amputation of at least part of your foot, insufficient blood flow to your feet or peripheral neuropathy with calluses.

-It’s possible that Dr. Petkov will prescribe you therapeutic shoes or inserts and Medicare will cover one pair every 12 months if they are deemed medically necessary.
+It’s possible that Dr. Petkov at a podiatry clinic in Clifton will prescribe you therapeutic shoes or inserts and Medicare will cover one pair every 12 months if they are deemed medically necessary.